seanGSISG/claude-code-extension-patcher/README.md

 - Backups are created automatically before patching
 - You can safely re-run the script - it detects if already patched
 - Run with `--restore` to undo all changes

+## Credits

+Based on the original patch script by [ColeMurray](https://gist.github.com/ColeMurray).

+**Enhancements in this version:**
+- ✅ Auto-detection for multiple editors (Cursor, VS Code, VS Code Insiders, Dev Containers)
+- ✅ Support for Claude Code v2.0.26+ with updated patterns
+- ✅ Smart reload messages based on detected editor
+- ✅ Improved error handling and user feedback
+- ✅ Backward compatibility with v2.0.1 and v2.0.10